MyKell069/Full_Stack_Java_Extended_4_1/notes/javascript/intro-to-javascript.md

 ## JavaScript

 JavaScript is the most commonly used **client-side** scripting language.
-It is a **high-level, multi-paradigm, interpreted** programming language used to create dynamic webpages.
+It is a **high-level, multi-paradigm, interpreted**, **weakly-typed** programming language used to create dynamic webpages.
 When the browser loads a webpage, the browser interprets javascript code in it and executes it.

  - High-level: Abstracted away from low level systems and hardware.
  - Interpreted: some system interprets the script and translates it to machine executable instructions - in the case of JS it is part of the browser.